theseanything/civilservicelgbt.github.io/_posts/2018-11-15-world-aids-day-matthew-s-story.md

 date: '2018-11-15'
 excerpt: >-
   Our volunteers are organising collections across the UK to support World AIDS Day.
-Matthew, one our volunteers based in Manchester, shares why he's marking the day.
+Matthew, one of our volunteers based in Manchester, shares why he's marking the day.
 ---
-It's nearing that time of year: Christmas and religious festivals is near here.
+It's nearing that time of year: Christmas and religious festivals are approaching.
 It's also World AIDS Day next month, and to me it's a time of sadness and celebration.

 Remembering friends, friends of friends, and ex-partners who have sadly lost the fight of HIV related illnesses, but also a celebration of the people and how far the treatment and prevention has come in the last few years.